Poisonous Plants

 Oleander

 Oleander Nerium oleander Dogbane (Apocynaceae) Family Description: The poisonous Oleander shrub (or small tree) grows to about 9 meters (27 feet), with alternate, very straight, thick, leathery, dark green, long (2-8 inches), narrow (1 inch), lance-shaped leaves.
-Leaves typically grow in pairs or whorls of three.
-Mature plants have grayish bark.
-Its flowers may be…
+Leaves typically grow in pairs or whorls of #160; Mature plants have grayish…

 Pangi